Maluuba/docker-files/docker-tomcat7/README.md

 DockerFiles
 ===========

-All the docker file to deploy [Apache Tomcat 7](http://tomcat.apache.org/download-70.cgi) in a docker container.
+All the docker files to deploy [Apache Tomcat 7](http://tomcat.apache.org/download-70.cgi) in a docker container.

 ### Usage